kartikwar/starter-hugo-academic/content/publication/3/index.md

 ---
-title: "Fooled by Stars: Perceptual Biases in Judgments of Numeric Ratings"
+title: "Xbox from Xbox, Apple from Apple: Perceptual Biases in Judgments of Numeric Ratings"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here